tshjustin/ByteSize/README.md

 F3.2: [Filter] Search: Leverages on daily updated search

-F4: Abstracts / Summary of papers are made to more byte size for easier reading
+F4: Abstracts / Summary of papers are made to more byte size for easier reading ✔️

 F5: Packaging of endpoint payloads such that above are satisfied.

 ### To do:

-1. Refactoring of FE
+1. Refactoring of FE ✔️

-2. Celery Logic
+2. Celery Logic (REMOVED) ✔️

 3. Packaging of payload / Search

-4. Summarizer
+4. Summarizer ✔️